mrakgr/The-Spiral-Language/readme.md

 The way partial evaluation of pattern in Spiral proceeds is that on pattern unboxing it first unboxes the outermost variable.
 It first unboxes it as `Cons` and tries evaluating that case succeeding with the pattern match.
 Then it encounters `(Some: a)` and tries unboxing the first field of the `Cons`.
 Since internally unions are ordered by their key, it unboxes it to the `None` case - it is why it generated that way in the resulting code first.

 Having failed that pattern check for `Some`, it evaluates the next `Cons: None, b` clause.
 It actually tries unboxing the list again - since it has already been unboxed it gets substituted with what is in scope.
-The it encounters `None`, and tries unboxing the first field of the list again.
+Then it encounters `None`, and tries unboxing the first field of the list again.
 Since it is already in scope, it gets substituted with that and the case body gets evaluated.

 When unboxing, all that matters is whether the variables has already been unboxed in scope or not.
 At the time of writing (1/9/2021), the top-down segment does not have exhaustiveness checking.
-Nonetheless since Spiral is intented for novel kinds of hardware that might not have exception mechanism partial patterns are forbidden.
+Nonetheless since Spiral is intended for novel kinds of hardware that might not have exception mechanism partial patterns are forbidden.
 It will report a pattern miss error during partial evaluation if it encounters them.

-Yet in Spiral it is possible to do things like the following which would be warned against in F#.
+Yet in Spiral it is possible to do things like the following which would be warned to be inexhaustive in F#.

 ```
 union t = A | B | C